|CEON/CEES Research Crumbs, 01/17, 29 December 2017||DOI: http://doi.org/10.5937/cees-2017-03-1|

 Centre for Evaluation in Education and Science, Belgrade

-In a recent study by CEON/CEES, it has been found that Serbian journals’ “contribution to the national science” is lower than that of their counterparts in the countries of the wider region (Šipka, 2016).
-In this respect, the situation has not changed over the past decade, although the percentage share of local authors’ articles in the journals of all surveyed countries, including Serbia, has seen a noteworthy increase in the past few years.
+In a recent study it has been found that Serbian journals’ contribution to the national science is lower than that of their counterparts in the countries of the wider region (Šipka, 2016).
+In this respect, the situation has not changed over the past decade, although the percentage share of local authors’ articles in the local WoS journals of all observed countries, including Serbia, has shown a noteworthy increase (Fig. 1).

 EU-Southeast= Greece, Cyprus, Slovenia and Hungary; EU-Balkans = Bulgaria, Romania and Croatia; Balkans = Montenegro, Macedonia, Albania, Turkey, Bosnia and Herzegovina and Moldova

-Relying on this observation and the findings of some earlier studies (Moed, 2002; Waltman i Van Eck, 2013), in this study, the contribution achieved in local WoS-indexed journals was excluded from the comparative analysis of the observed countries' performance and CEON/CEES will abide by this principle it the future studies.
-Nevertheless, it must be highlighted that this type of data refinement is not widely accepted.
-Therefore, the issue of ‘the national WoS-indexed journals contribution to the national science’ remains topical and unresolved.
-This issue is substantially important to merit a brief comment.
+Relying on this as well as on some earlier findings (Moed, 2002; Waltman i Van Eck, 2013), the contribution achieved in local WoS-indexed journals was excluded from the comparative analysis of the countries' performance in above study.
+CEON/CEES will abide by this principle it the future cross-national research.
+However, it must be emphasised that this type of data correction is not widely accepted.
+Therefore, the issue of the national WoS-indexed journals contribution to the national science remains topical and unresolved.
+The issue is important enough to deserve a brief comment.

-However, the coin has another side.
+Responsible evaluators would not honour journals such as TS the top tier category before it demonstrates transparent and ethical reviewing.
+Responsible management of the research budget would not subsidy TS before making sure that it promotes local researchers and journals.
+However, the same coin has another side.
 In science and, accordingly, in scholarly publishing, there is no place for ‘scientific nationalism’.
-The openness to all authors, regardless of their origin, is one of the criteria that journals have to meet in order to be accepted for indexing in WoS.
-The share of international articles is one of the indicators of journals’ ‘internationalization’ used by CEON/CEES in the Journal Bibliometric Report.
-Nevertheless, this indicator is not intended for Serbian WoS-indexed journals, but rather for the other local journals, not indexed in WoS.
-The purpose of the indicator is to encourage secluded and insufficiently established local journals to improve their quality by attracting renowned international authors, thereby gaining international reputation and increasing their impact.
-Also, the internationalization of local scholarly publishing should not be conceived as giving priority to just any foreign authors, but rather those who have a high international reputation and especially citation rates.
-The efforts in this direction made on the part of editorial boards should depend on whether their journals are still striving o attain international prominence, or they have already established themselves and have fairly firmly entrenched their position in WoS.
+The openness to all authors, regardless of their origin, is one of the criteria that journals must meet to be accepted for indexing in WoS.
+The share of international articles is one of the indicators of journals’ ‘internationalization’ used by CEON/CEES in its JBR though this measure is not intended for the Serbian WoS- but rather for non-WoS local journals.
+The intention here is to encourage secluded and insufficiently established local journals to improve their quality by attracting renowned international authors.
+The internationalization is not understood as giving priority to just any foreign authors, but rather to those who have a high international reputation and citation performance.
+The efforts in this direction made on the part of editorial boards should depend on whether their journals are still in the phase of striving for international prestige, or they have already established themselves and have fairly firmly entrenched their position in WoS.

-In developing countries, keeping a balance between these complex and mutually opposing requirements should be part of a highly elaborate public publishing policy defined by the funding and regulatory bodies.
+In developing countries, keeping a balance between these complex and mutually opposing demands should be part of a highly elaborate national publishing policy approved by the supreme research and development authority.
 In Serbia, this is the ministry responsible for science.
-Unfortunately, the ministry has failed to define such a policy – not even in an elementary form.
-Although all conditions are in place to do this, the indicators of journals’ bibliometric quality, such as internationality, are not used when making decisions which journals to subsidize.
-Not only that the ministry does not disclose publicly the amounts allocated to individual journals but this information remains unavailable even to the institutions collaborating with the ministry.
-In other words, this information is treated as a carefully guarded state secret.
+Unfortunately, the ministry has failed to define such a policy, even in a rudimentary form.
+Although information source of the kind does exist, the indicators of journals’ bibliometric quality, including the respect for international standards, are not used when making decisions which journals and to what extent to subsidize.
+Apart from journal size (voluminosity, publishing frequency, etc.), all that is formally taken into account is journals’ ‘category’ based solely on citation rate in WoS.
+In reality, some hidden variables also play a highly influential role.
+Not surprisingly, the Ministry does not disclose publicly the amounts allocated to individual journals.
+This information is treated as a sort of state secret and remains unavailable even to the institutions collaborating with the Ministry in the process of journal evaluation.

 CEON/CEES Research Crumbs is a series of brief research reports presenting findings from CEON/CEES’s area of expertise.
 Reports may be prepared by the team members of CEON/CEES or other researchers.
-Reports contain high-quality, straightforward and concise data, preferably presented visually and dynamically.
-If the presented data are not original, they must be analyzed in an alternative context and interpreted in a new light.
+Reports contain high-quality, straightforward, and concise data, preferably presented visually and dynamically.
+If the presented data are not original, they must be analysed in an alternative context and interpreted in a new light.